lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     <a href="https://youtu.be/R_oHonOQi68" target="_blank">video</a>

-..  container:: justify

 Similarly to the dumbbell molecules, create a small polymer, i.e. a long chain of particles linked by bonds and angles.

 .. figure:: ../figures/level1/lennard-jones-fluid/polymer-dark.png
     :alt: Polymer Lennard-Jones molecules simulated using LAMMPS